materialsproject/matbench/docs_src/index.md

 inorganic materials science applications including electronic, thermodynamic, mechanical, and thermal properties among crystals, 2D materials, disordered metals, and more.

-**The [Matbench python package](https://github.com/hackingmaterials/matbench) provides everything needed to use Matbench with your ML algorithm in ~10 lines of code or less.**
+**The [Matbench python package](https://github.com/hackingmaterials/matbench) provides everything needed to use Matbench with your ML algorithm in ~10 lines of code or less.** The web pages and repository online contain full result files, citations, methodologies, and code for the algorithms shown.

 ![infographic](static/infographic_matbench.png)